-- Dress child for water temps/weather conditions.
+- Dress child for the correct water and weather temperatures.

 In addition to these safety tips, it’s important for you to run through a variety of scenarios to determine what you are comfortable doing with your child in a variety of paddle conditions.

 - If your child falls off and starts drifting away in a life jacket, can you paddle to your child or is it too windy?

 - Can you physically put your child back on the board while not falling in yourself?

 - Can you rescue your child if you aren’t wearing a life preserver yourself and need to get in the water?

 - Is there a surf break, rough water, or rip current nearby that you or your child might enter?

 - Are you healthy — meaning you won’t become exhausted or unable to assist your child in an emergency?